-If anyone looks for truth inside themselves they will only find deception and corruption.
+If anyone looks for truth inside themselves, they will only find deception and corruption.
 Yahweh’s truth is only found outside ourselves.
-In fact, we must look to Yahweh for the reality of truth.
+We must look to Yahweh for the reality of truth.

 For mankind are the arrangings of the heart (leb), and from Yahweh the answer of the tongue.
-All the ways of a male are pure in his own eyes; but Yahweh measures the ruach.
+All the ways of a male are pure in his own eyes; but Yahweh measures the ruach (spirit).
 (Proverbs 16:1-2)